FunkinCrew/Funkin/docs/modchart.md

 *Note: Rendered Notes id's are special in the way that they act.
 0 = closest note to any receptor, last index = the farthest away from any receptor.*

+##### getRenderedNoteHit(int id)

+Returns whether a rendered note must be hit by the player or not

+*Note: Rendered Notes id's are special in the way that they act.
+0 = closest note to any receptor, last index = the farthest away from any receptor.*

 ##### isSustain(int id)

 Returns whether a rendered note is a sustain note or not (if they appear as the trail)